Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

-The last two of the implementations that we mentioned in the preceding paragraph are not, properly speaking, about approval-preferential voting, since they assume that every voter ranks all the options and no default option is considered.
-By the way, in this case the Condorcet-Bucklin procedure amounts to use as main comparison criterion the median rank of each candidate, \ie the median value of the ranks assigned to him by the different voters, and to choose the candidate that has the lowest median rank and that is ranked in this position or better by the largest number of voters.

-The Condorcet-Bucklin procedure is clearly aimed at making sure that the chosen option is approved by a majority.
-To this effect, it is essential that every vote be confined to options that the voter really approves of.
-Therefore, the voter should be allowed to rank as few options as he wishes, which will easily come up in practice anyway.
-Of course, it may happen that no option is approved by a majority, in which case it would be appropriate to choose the default option or to declare a void choice.

-If the votes contain any preferential information below approval, then the Condorcet-Bucklin procedure is bound to leave this information out of consideration.
+A few years later, the essentials of the Bucklin system were brought out by Clarence G.~Hoag (\citeyear{hoag:1914}; see also \citealt[\S\,278]{hoag-hallett:1926}).
+In particular, he assumed each voter to give a truncated strict ranking of an arbitrary length (instead of Bucklin's limitation to a maximum of three grades with the possibility of several options tied to each other in the third grade).
+In such a setting, the rule to determine the winner remains as it is stated in the above quote of Condorcet, except for its going on beyond third options.

+Much more recently, this procedure has been rediscovered again by Remzi Sanver (\citeyear{sanver:2010}) who calls it `Majoritarian Approval Compromise'.

+On~account of its origins, we will refer to it as the \system{Condorcet-Bucklin} \sigles{CB} procedure.
+Unfortunately, the recent literature has not been giving due credit to Condorcet (unlike \citealt[p.\,7]{hoag:1914}, and \citealt[p.\,490]{hoag-hallett:1926}).
+Besides, it is often stated that the Bucklin system requires complete rankings, which is not the case of the original works cited above.

+Truncated rankings can certainly be seen as a form of approval-preferential voting.
+In this connection, it will usually be appropriate to understand that all the options that are included in a truncated ranking meet the approval of the voter.
+Depending of the case, it may be appropriate or not to interpret also that these are the only approved options (see \S\,\ref{ssec:ties-and-incomplete}).
+When the voters are obliged to produce complete rankings one can still apply the Condorcet-Bucklin procedure, but the notion of approval is left out.

+Under this interpretation, the normal outcome of the Con\-dor\-cet-Bucklin procedure will have the property of being approved by a majority of the voters.
+In fact, it will be so unless no option has the property of appearing in a majority of the votes.
+In this case, we will take the view that the outcome is not a proper option, but the default one.

+When applying the Condorcet-Bucklin procedure to such cases as \eqref{eq:ex1} and \eqref{eq:ex4e}, we will first convert the approval-preferential votes into truncated rankings by throwing away any information that might appear at the right of the bars.

-As one can easily check, in the case of example~(\ref{eq:ex1}), this procedure chooses the most approved option, namely~$a$ (which is the only one that is approved by a majority).
-In contrast, in example~(\ref{eq:ex4e}) it does not choose the unanimously approved option~$b$, but option~$a$, which is approved only by a slight majority.
+As one can easily check, in the case of example~(\ref{eq:ex1}), the Condorcet-Bucklin procedure chooses option~$a$, which is the only one that is approved by a majority.
+In example~(\ref{eq:ex4e}) with $\epsilon>0$ it chooses also option~$a$, in spite of the fact that this option is approved only by a slight majority, whereas $b$ is approved by unanimity.
+So the Condorcet-Bucklin procedure does not fulfil Condorcet's own last thinking (\S\,\ref{ssec:Condorcet-last-views}) that clearly good options should be favoured over doubtfully good ones.